2019 Toyota RAV4 first drive review: Reaching new heights

 The new one has about 38 inches of head room up front with the sunroof that’s standard on all but the base RAV4 LE trim level, a number that’s largely meaningless given that the driver’s seat is height-adjustable.
 More importantly, the passenger’s seat is fixed at an unexpectedly high position and the RAV4’s new platform dictates a lower roofline and a more angled windshield pillar than before.
 Even at my height, just slightly above average (I must be from Lake Wobegon), I bonked my head testing out the passenger’s seat earlier and the baseball cap I’m wearing is now brushing against the headliner.

 The good news is that the rest of the RAV4 is a marked improvement.
-Get used to neck contortions if you’re above average and the RAV4 makes a solid case for itself.
+Get used to neck contortions if you’re above average for height and the RAV4 makes a solid case for itself.

 Likable personality